 Our family room at the Orea Resort Sklar **** Harrachov resort was the perfect place to get a good night’s rest; our suite had a long hallway with a bedroom on either end and two bathrooms in the middle.
 Both bedrooms had a balcony with a view of the mountains!

-Photographs of the Gothic Gate at Adršpach Rocks (Adršpašské skály) are what first enticed me to abandon my plans of going to Prague and explore the Czech countryside instead.
+Photographs of the Gothic Gate at Adršpach Rocks (Adršpašské skály) are what first enticed me to abandon my plans of going to Prague.
+Instead, I decided explore the Czech countryside.
 There’s some amazing photography out there of these rock formations!
-As we traveled to the area, we actually had to re-arrange our itinerary again as a rainstorm was forecast during the afternoon that I had planned to be hiking among these rocks.
-Fortunately, we were able to make it all work out spending a bit more time in Harrachov and a bit less time in Krakow, and as a bonus, we arrived at Adršpach first thing in the morning before the crowds descended for the day.
+As we traveled to the area, we actually had to re-arrange our itinerary again.
+A rainstorm was forecast during the afternoon that I had planned to be hiking among these rocks.
+Fortunately, we were able to make it all work out.
+We spent a bit more time in Harrachov and a bit less time in Krakow.
+As a bonus, we arrived at Adršpach first thing in the morning before the crowds descended for the day.
 This place is no secret among the Czech and Polish people!

-At the entrance to the Adršpach Rocks there is a huge parking lot and food stalls from which we bought lunch after our hike.
-After paying the fee, but prior to arriving at the rock formations, there is a beautiful lake with ducks and fish; my children wanted to hike around the lake, but I was anxious to explore the rocks before the area got crowded.
+At the entrance to the Adršpach Rocks there is a huge parking lot.
+There are also food stalls from which we bought lunch after our hike.
+After paying the fee, there is a beautiful lake with ducks and fish.
+My children wanted to hike around the lake.
+However, I was anxious to explore the rocks before the area got crowded.

 Despite our early start, we shared the trail with dozens of families.
-My children ran through the passageways as I tried to navigate the English map that provided descriptions of the rock formations.
+My children ran through the passageways as I tried to navigate the English map.
+The map provided fun descriptions of the rock formations.
 The narrow canyons really are remarkable!
-Taking the green loop trail clock-wise as recommended, the first half of the trail lays flat through the rocks, as pictured above.
-The return portion of the loop is a much more interesting as the trail requires hikes to go up and over the rocks providing views from every possible angle.
+Taking the green loop trail clock-wise, the first half of the trail lays flat through the rocks.
+The return portion of the loop is a much more interesting.
+The trail requires hikers to go up and over the rocks providing views from every possible angle.

 At the far end of the loop, there is a lake that has been used for tourist cruises for over 150 years.
-There are statues of figures from Czech fairy tales and legends along the shore of the lake and that the guide cracks jokes about them throughout the boat ride —in Czech, of course.
-Unlike our boat ride on the Edmund Gorge, this experience seemed to be more about the jokes (in Czech) than the scenery.
-We sat awkwardly as everyone in the boat laughed around us until the woman behind us took pity on us poor monolingual Americans and translated.
+There are statues of figures from Czech fairy tales and legends along the shore of the lake.
+The the guide cracks jokes about these statues throughout the boat ride.
+Of course, these jokes were in the Czech language.
+Unlike our previous boat ride, this experience seemed to be more about the jokes than the scenery.
+We sat awkwardly as everyone in the boat laughed around us.
+Then a woman behind us took pity on us poor monolingual Americans and translated.
 It was quite the cultural experience for my children, on every subsequent tour, they inquired if we would have a tour guide that spoke English.

 Beyond the lake there is a trail several kilometers long leading to the Teplice Rocks; there were a surprising number of families continuing on to this other set of rocks.
-The trail looked interesting with stairways ascending and descending steeply though the gorge for at least a kilometer so we followed it for a bit.
-We climbed rocks, walked through a large meadow and hiked along a stream until we ultimately decided that for the sake of time we had to turn back around and hike back towards the green loop trail.
+The trail looked interesting with stairways ascending and descending steeply though the gorge.
+We followed it for at least a kilometer so.
+On the trail, we climbed rocks, walked through a large meadow and hiked along a stream.
+Then we ultimately decided that for the sake of time we had to turn back around and hike back towards the green loop trail.

 The green loop trail without detours to the lake is 3.5km; the brochure that we received upon entering says to allow three hours to complete just that loop.
-I believe that we were only hiking for four hours including our detour off the green loop trail onto the more strenuous yellow connector trail and the boat ride — so the loop can probably be completed in just a couple hours.
+I believe that we were only hiking for four hours including our detour off the green loop trail onto the more strenuous yellow connector trail and the boat ride.
+Thus, the loop can probably be completed in just a couple hours.